 “I think our community when they see those overly inspirational stories, it seems unattainable.
 And we just want to live a normal, whatever normal is, baseline life and so we need to see more down-to-earth stories,” Gibbons said.

 People with EDS are united by a diagnosis.
 But experiences with it will divide, intersect and parallel like roads on a map.
 Down to earth stories about chronic illness — ones that portray good days, bad days, and the days in between — exist.
 They just need to be told in full.

 The art in the feature photos is by Alexis Neumann.

 Music in these pieces is by Portland musician Haley Heynderickx.

 Roller skating sounds are from the BBC Free Sounds Library.

 Clip of Jameela Jamil is from an interview with Good Morning America.

 Thank you to my sources for opening up to me and allowing me into a challenging part of their lives.
 Your stories have informed me on my journey, and I hope they will help people just beginning their own journey to diagnosis.
-Thank you Dr. Alena Guggenheim at OHSU for providing important information on how the medical system treats and deals with EDS patients and other complex disorders.
-And lastly, thanks to my independent study advisor Damian Radcliffe at the University of Oregon School of Journalism and Communication for guiding me and keeping me real.
+Thank you Dr. Alena Guggenheim at Oregon Health and Science University for providing important information on how the medical system treats and deals with EDS patients .
+And lastly, thanks to my independent study advisor Damian Radcliffe at the University of Oregon School of Journalism and Communication for guiding me and keeping me real during the reporting process.